 IDSA: ‘Best available scientific data’ should guide decision to reopen country

-On Friday, the Infectious Diseases Society of America and the HIV Medicine Association released recommendations for what they believe is needed to reopen the country, while warning that prematurely easing social distancing measures — put in place to lessen the spread of COVID-19 — could heighten the number of infections and deaths, incapacitate health care facilities and prolong economic hardships.
+In mid April, the Infectious Diseases Society of America and the HIV Medicine Association released recommendations for what they believe is needed to reopen the country, while warning that prematurely easing social distancing measures — put in place to lessen the spread of COVID-19 — could heighten the number of infections and deaths, incapacitate health care facilities and prolong economic hardships.

 “The recommendations stress that physical distancing policy changes must be based on relevant data and adequate public health resources and capacities and call for a rolling and incremental approach to lessening these restrictions,” IDSA President and Infectious Disease News Editorial Board Member Thomas File Jr., MD, MSc, FIDSA, said during a press briefing.
 “This rolling out approach must reflect state and regional capacities for diagnosing, isolating and treating people with the virus, tracing their contacts, protecting health care workers and addressing the needs of populations disproportionately affected.”